 - Backup and recovery

-- Perform end-user acceptance testing and be sure to test a broad range of disaster scenarios regularly
+- Be sure to regularly test a broad range of disaster scenarios.

-- Update your disaster recovery plan regularly and test it regularly
+- Update and test your disaster recovery plan regularly.

-- Choose a disaster recovery location that is not too close to your production site and is capable of remote activation in the event of an emergency
+- Choose a disaster recovery location that is not too close to your production site and can be remotely activated in the event of an emergency.

-Not enough can be said about the importance of regularly testing your disaster recovery plan and ensuring you have all the elements in place for a successful test.
-These include having a detailed script of test activities, ensuring that all IT components are in place and ready to use, documenting what happens during the test, and preparing a post-DR-test, after-action review.
+It is critical that you test your disaster recovery plan and ensure you have all the elements in place for a successful test.
+This includes having a detailed script of test activities, ensuring that all IT components are in place and ready to use, documenting what happens during the test, and preparing a post-DR-test, after-action review.